JosephScript/react-base-project/README.md

 ### Hot Module Replacement

 By default `webpack-dev-server` will trigger a full page refresh.
 However we can use something called Hot Module Replacement, or HMR.
 HMR adds a small runtime to the bundle during the build process that runs inside your app and detects changes.
-It’s like LiveReload for every module.
+It’s like LiveReload for every module, thus HMR is faster because it updates code in-place without refreshing.

 It's smart too, because it detects which modules are required and which have changed.
 If the polling shows no changes needed, nothing happens.
-It also outputs really useful error messages on the page.
+It can also output really useful error messages on the page.

 Lets set it up!
 First change the npm start script to include the `--hot` flag.

-Secondly, push `'webpack/hot/dev-server'` to `entry`, and `new webpack.HotModuleReplacementPlugin()` to `plugins`.
+Secondly, push `'webpack/hot/dev-server'` and `webpack-dev-server/client?http://0.0.0.0:8080` to `entry`, and `new webpack.HotModuleReplacementPlugin()` to `plugins`.

 `webpack/hot/dev-server` will reload the entire page if the HMR update fails.
 If you want to reload the page on your own, you can add `webpack/hot/only-dev-server` to the entry point instead.

+`webpack-dev-server/client?http://0.0.0.0:8080` tells the socket what url your app is located at.

 ``` JavaScript
 // webpack.config.js